decompme/decomp.me/README.md

 ### Backend
 The backend requires a running PostgreSQL database.

+Please create a user named `decompme` who has permissions to work with a database called `decompme`.

 A virtual environment like virtualenv is recommended for handling python dependencies.
 You might have to use python3 instead of python for the following commands.
 ```shell